psredzinski/AutoCompleteTextField/README.md

 ### About

-This project was inpired by 'HTAutocompleteTextField' an Objc-C of the same feature.
+This project was inpired by 'HTAutocompleteTextField' an Objc-C framework of the same feature.

 ## License